 Besides, the batteries are usually permanently in use.
-Nobody can charge or discharge a battery optimally, i.e., the battery can no longer be fully charged at some point (usually just outside the warranty period).
+So nobody can charge or discharge a battery optimally, i.e., the battery can no longer be fully charged at some point (usually just outside the warranty period).
 Frustrating.

 Nowadays, energy balance is also essential – The keyword here is “environmental protection.”
 Batteries are manufactured using toxins and energy.
-At the end of their life cycle, they cannot be completely recycled.
+At the end of their life cycle, you cannot wholly recycle them.
 For the environmentally-conscious gamer, certainly a decision criterion.

 2. Latencies and Audio Quality

 Wired headphones have a natural latency of 5-10 ms. With ordinary wireless headsets, the latency increases to 50-200ms, even with the latest Bluetooth 5.0 standard.